Vanderbilt University, J.D., 1992, Order of the Coif; Editor-in-Chief, Vanderbilt Law Review, 1989-90

 Davidson College, A.B., magna cum laude, 1987, Phi Beta Kappa

 Julian Wright practices in the areas of employment law, business litigation and securities disputes.
-In employment law, he provides both counseling and litigation expertise to employers and executives.
-Julian's varied experience includes negotiating contracts, giving day-to-day advice on employment matters, and litigating disputes about discrimination, harassment, noncompetition covenants, trade secrets, wrongful termination and ERISA matters.
-He currently co-chairs the firm’s Employment and Labor Practice Group.
+In employment law, he provides counseling and litigation expertise to employers and executives around the country.
+Julian's experience includes negotiating contracts, giving day-to-day advice on employment matters, and litigating disputes in the Southeast and nationwide about discrimination, harassment, noncompetition covenants, trade secrets, wrongful termination and ERISA matters.
+He co-chairs the firm’s Employment and Labor Practice Group.

-As a business and commercial litigator, Julian assists clients with disputes over breaches of contract, shareholder rights, business valuations, landlord-tenant issues and unfair competition matters.
-He litigates in North Carolina’s specialized Business Court, multiple state courts and local administrative tribunals, and extensively in the federal court system.
+As a business and commercial litigator, Julian assists clients with disputes over breaches of contract, shareholder rights, business valuations, landlord-tenant issues and unfair competition.
+He regularly litigates in North Carolina’s Business Court, state courts around the country and extensively in the federal court system.

 Julian also represents clients in SEC and other investigations of securities matters and regularly litigates civil securities issues.
-He has conducted multiple internal investigations and successfully responded to SEC inquiries and investigations.
+In addition, he has successfully conducted multiple internal investigations for clients.

 Julian is a certified Superior Court mediator.
-He also maintains an active pro bono practice, particularly in the areas of domestic violence protection and criminal post-conviction work.
+He regularly represents houses of worship in disputes in various tribunals.
+Julian also maintains an active pro bono practice, particularly in the area of criminal post-conviction work.

 Honors & Awards

 - Woodward/White, Inc., The Best Lawyers in America, commercial litigation, employment law - management, labor law - management, litigation - labor and employment, 2007-17; Charlotte Labor Law - Management Lawyer of the Year, 2012, 2017; Charlotte Litigation - Labor and Employment Lawyer of the Year, 2016